arav06/aws-fundies/aws-services-fundamentals.md

 Docker gives us a consistent runtime environment such that if I run a container on my machine, it will work the same on another machine

 Docker works across platforms and it is highly efficient.
-Instead of running one service on an EC2 instance, we can have 10 containers running 10 different services making it more efficient
+Instead of running one service on an EC2 instance, we can have 10 containers in our instance, running 10 different services making it more efficient

 Docker works in private data centers and cloud environments